Gabb-c/pokenode-ts-docs/docs/typings/pokemon-typings.md

 A set of sprites used to depict this Pokémon in the game.

-> A visual representation of the various sprites can be found at [PokeAPI/sprites](https://github.com/PokeAPI/sprites#sprites).

 ```ts
 export interface PokemonSprites {
   /** The default depiction of this Pokémon from the front in battle */